 In the years leading up to the completion of their house, Thomas and his wife had an average combined income of ten to twelve thousand dollars!
 How did they do it you ask?
 Besides living in a tent and eating beans for a few years, they got as much of the material from the land they bought as well as from any dumpster they could find.
 Because they built the house themselves and got the majority of their materials for free or almost free, they built their beautiful home for about twenty thousand dollars.

 I am in the process of building a log home and I am trying to do it debt-free.
 It will probably take me the next three or four years to complete the home, but when I am done, it should be paid for.
 By that time, I will be writing full time.
-If you are interested in building a home debt-free to help you escape the job trap, go to Thomas’s website and find out how it can be done.
 My log builder also preaches debt-free building and helps people set up a five-year plan to achieve that goal.
 Again he preaches that you need time, not lots of money to achieve your dreams and be successful.

 There are many days that I get frustrated and don’t think my dream of being a full-time writer will ever come true.
 When that happens, I call other writers.
 I get online and read Thomas Elpel’s website and learn about other people who have succeeded.
 It is possible and when you think it is not, find someone you can trust that will inspire you to keep on keepin’ on… You owe it to yourself to be self-employed.
 Go out and get it.
 I am currently writing every single night until midnight.
 There are days when it gets old, but it will be worth it in the end.
 It is worth it for anyone reading this to develop a plan and go follow your heart.
-If you don’t think you can, go to the Thomas Elpel’s website.
-You will go away convinced you can achieve self-employment.
 The feeling of knowing it is just around the river bend makes me work twice as hard.